letsencrypt/website/content/en/post/2023-01-19-renewing-sponsors.md

 data_file: sponsor_renewing_2023.html
 ---

-_Note to SM: Change date to 1/19 on date published_

 At ISRG, we often say, "as a nonprofit, 100% of our funding comes from charitable contributions."
 But what does that actually look like?
 For nearly a decade, the vast majority of our funding has come from sponsorships---in fact, more than $17 million dollars has been donated to ISRG since 2015.
 Looking to the year ahead, we wanted to take a moment to thank our renewing sponsors who, quite literally, make our work possible:

 ## With us since the beginning